FAQs

 I am brand new to homeschooling.
 Do you have anything to help me throughout the year?

 Yes.
-Every summer, we offer a free seminar to all HCS members entitled “Pillars of Homeschooling.”
-This seminar includes a Homeschooling 101 (K-8) session as well as a Homeschooling through High School session.
-You may attend one or both of these sessions annually.
-Additionally, we offer a Mentorship Program where newer families are matched with a seasoned homeschooler for the purpose of having someone to reach out to at any time during the year with questions or encouragement.
-Finally, every February, we put on a homeschool conference, the Annual Heritage Conference (AHC) with a variety of speakers and topics presented related to homeschooling.
+We offer a Mentorship Program where newer families are matched with a seasoned homeschooler for the purpose of having someone to reach out to at any time during the year with questions or encouragement.
+We also offer Coffee Meet-Ups with the Principal throughout the school year where small groups of people may meet with the Principal for encouragement, help, resources, or just fellowship.
+Finally, we put on a homeschool conference, the Annual Heritage Conference (AHC) each year with a variety of speakers and topics presented related to homeschooling.

 Is there an extra cost for the sports and extracurricular clubs and school events?